 Kait Fortunato Greenberg, RD, LD, CEDRD

 Kait Fortunato Greenberg is a Registered Dietitian Nutritionist and Certified Eating Disorder Registered Dietitian specializing in restrictive eating disorders, binge eating disorder, and emotional eating.
-She individualizes her approach to help clients form a healthy relationship with food and to not let food get in the way of what truly matters in their life.
-She works closely with clients and their loved ones to make eating less stressful by developing meal plans and guidelines with compassionate and understanding, and providing activities and skills for a successful recovery.
+She individualizes her approach to help clients form a healthy relationship with food and to not let food get in the way of what truly matters in their life, her personal mantra being "count memories not calories".
+She works closely with clients and their loved ones to make eating less stressful by developing meal plans and guidelines with compassion and understanding, and providing activities and skills for a successful recovery.

 Kait completed her undergraduate program and Registered Dietitian internship at the University of Maryland in College Park and worked for 7 years as a Registered Dietitian with the Empowered Eating Program at Rebecca Bitzer and Associates in Maryland, before moving to New Jersey to be closer to family.
-She is also active in the eating disorder community as a volunteer for Mothers Against Eating Disorders (MAED) answering nutrition questions for families who have a loved one suffering from an eating disorder.
-She is also a member of the Association for Size Diversity and Health and The International Association of Eating Disorders Professionals Foundation (iaedp).
-Kait was also awarded Outstanding Young Registered Dietitian of the Year in 2014 by The Academy of Nutrition and Dietetics.
+She is also active in the eating disorder community as a volunteer for Mothers Against Eating Disorders (MAED) answering nutrition questions for families who have a loved one suffering from these diseases.
+Kait is a member of the Association for Size Diversity and Health and The International Association of Eating Disorders Professionals Foundation (iaedp), where she was invited to give a talk at their annual Symposium.
+Kait was awarded Outstanding Young Registered Dietitian of the Year in 2014 by The Academy of Nutrition and Dietetics.

 Kait is thrilled to be back in her home state of New Jersey where she lives with her husband and baby girl.